 - 2 have been implemented-The Department had implemented 2 of our recommendations, including preparing an annual budget and designating a property control officer that is responsible for ensuring the Department complies with SAAM requirements related to capital assets. - 1 is in process of implementation-The Department had developed written procedures over cash receipts but had not developed written policies and procedures for properly classifying reimbursements.
-However, the Department reported that it is in the process of further developing its financial policies and procedures and anticipates completing them by the end of calendar year 2023. - o 7 have not been implemented-The Department did not provide documentation demonstrating it had implemented processes consistent with SAAM requirements, including Monthly Financial Review and Verification requirements for financial reporting, payroll processing, and capital assets; performing risk assessments over financial reporting; and conducting physical inventory of capital assets, and therefore was not able to demonstrate that it implemented the 6 recommendations related to these responsibilities.55 The Department's lack of adequate internal controls increases the risk for errors and fraud.
+However, the Department reported that it is in the process of further developing its financial policies and procedures and anticipates completing them by the end of calendar year 2023. - 7 have not been implemented-The Department did not provide documentation demonstrating it had implemented processes consistent with SAAM requirements, including Monthly Financial Review and Verification requirements for financial reporting, payroll processing, and capital assets; performing risk assessments over financial reporting; and conducting physical inventory of capital assets, and therefore was not able to demonstrate that it implemented the 6 recommendations related to these responsibilities.
+The Department's lack of adequate internal controls increases the risk for errors and fraud.
 For example, without adequate internal controls over payroll and capital assets, the Department could pay its employees wrong amounts and is at an increased risk of fraudulent payroll activity, and its capital assets are exposed to theft or misuse.
-Additionally, the Department did not comply with some State conflict-of-interest requirements and had not fully aligned its conflict-of-interest process with recommended practices, and therefore had not implemented 1 additional recommendation regarding conflicts of interest (see Finding 3, pages 17 through 20, for additional information). - Has not established statutorily required fire safety inspection program-Performance audits conducted by the Auditor General in 1988, 1999, 2001, and 2011 found that the Fire Marshal's Office, now housed within the Department, had not established a fire safety inspection schedule or regularly inspected State- and county-owned buildings or schools, as required by statute.56 We found the Fire Marshal's Office has not regularly scheduled or timely performed required fire safety inspections and lacked an effective information system to manage its inspection program.
-Additionally, the Fire Marshal's Office's failure to perform timely fire safety inspections limits its ability to identify and address fire code violations and increases the risk of fires and fire-related death, injury, and property damage in the State.
-We recommended the Department will take to ensure it can meet its statutory responsibility to establish a regularly scheduled fire safety inspection program.57 See Finding 1, pages 6 through 11, for additional information and recommendations. - Has not implemented most recommendations for assisting Arizona communities with wildfire planning-The Department had not implemented most recommendations from the ERI assessment to assist Arizona communities with effective wildfire planning.
+Additionally, the Department did not comply with some State conflict-of-interest requirements and had not fully aligned its conflict-of-interest process with recommended practices, and therefore had not implemented 1 additional recommendation regarding conflicts of interest (see Finding 3, pages 17 through 20, for additional information). - Has not established statutorily required fire safety inspection program-Performance audits conducted by the Auditor General in 1988, 1999, 2001, and 2011 found that the Fire Marshal's Office, now housed within the Department, had not established a fire safety inspection schedule or regularly inspected State- and county-owned buildings or schools, as required by statute.
+We found the Fire Marshal's Office has continued to not meet these statutory responsibilities.
+Specifically, the Fire Marshal's Office has not regularly scheduled or timely performed required fire safety inspections and lacked an effective information system to manage its inspection program.
+Additionally, the Fire Marshal's Office did not track fire safety inspections conducted by local fire authorities on its behalf.
+The Fire Marshal's Office's failure to perform timely fire safety inspections limits its ability to identify and address fire code violations and increases the risk of fires and fire-related death, injury, and property damage in the State.
+We recommended the Department develop and implement a written plan that outlines the steps, including associated timelines, that the Department will take to ensure it can meet its statutory responsibility to establish a regularly scheduled fire safety inspection program.
+See Finding 1, pages 6 through 11, for additional information and recommendations. - Has not implemented most recommendations for assisting Arizona communities with wildfire planning-The Department had not implemented most recommendations from the ERI assessment to assist Arizona communities with effective wildfire planning.
 The Department's failure to implement the ERI assessment recommendations may increase Arizona's communities' vulnerability to wildfire.
 We recommended that the Department implement all ERI assessment recommendations and evaluate

-54 Our procedural review included an additional recommendation that the Department, if practicable, rotate payroll duties among employees.
+Our procedural review included an additional recommendation that the Department, if practicable, rotate payroll duties among employees.
 The Department determined that the recommendation was not practicable because it would require hiring additional staff.